zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/11-getting-started.md

 If you see the Python prompt, \>>>, then you have successfully started an interactive session.
 These notes depict example interactions using the prompt, followed by some input.

 **Interactive controls.** Each session keeps a history of what you have typed.
-To access that history, press Control-P (previous) and Control-N (next).
-Control-D exits a session, which discards this history.
+To access that history, press &lt;Control&gt;-P (previous) and &lt;Control&gt;-N (next). &lt;Control&gt;-D exits a session, which discards this history.
 Up and down arrows also cycle through history on some systems.

 ### 1.1.4   First Example